brawer/wikidata-qrank/doc/design.md

 Like all build pipelines, `qrank-builder` reads input, produces intermediate files, and does some shuffling to finally build its output.
+At every step of the pipeline, we check whether the output has already been computed in a previous run of the pipeline; if so, the step is skipped.

 1. The build currently starts with Wikimedia pageviews.
 From the [Pageview complete](https://dumps.wikimedia.org/other/pageview_complete/readme.html) dataset, [pageviews.go](../cmd/qrank-builder/pageviews.go) aggregates monthly view counts for the past twelve months.
 The result gets stored as a sorted and compressed text file.
-This step get skipped if the monthly file has already been computed by a previous run of the `qrank-builder` pipeline.

    💾 For example, the file `pageviews-2021-02.br` contains a line `en.wikipedia/seabird 8204`, which means that the English Wikipedia